 The payoff?
 Zappos’ business is 75% repeat customers.

 The Principle: Radical Data

 According to many CEOs, hiring the best people is what matters most, because without them, even the best culture won’t retain them, or drive performance.

-Google’s SVP of People Operations, Laszlo Bock, is on a mission to replace intuition and gut sense with data and rigorous analysis to ensure only the best-of-the-best and best-fit employees make it into Google.
+Google’s ex-SVP of People Operations, Laszlo Bock, is on a mission to replace intuition and gut sense with data and rigorous analysis.

 “It’s toxic,” says Bock.
 “If people see poor performers all around them, they decide they don’t need to work that hard.
 Your very best people will leave.”